Xueyi-Wang/EGOFALLS/README.md

 <img width="744" alt="wx5" src="https://github.com/Xueyi-Wang/EGOFALLS/assets/55747740/d5192c9d-3ef5-4cfd-b753-6363ec58f1bf">

-# The dataset is under review of dataveerseNL.
-I will update the link later.

 For Paper "Fall detection with a non-intrusive and first-person vision approach", we only used data from five subjects, since the paper was finished before the complete of the whole dataset.